What's New | Wild Photography Holidays - Photography & Adventure Travel

 Viewing Requirements

-• Apple iPad with iOS 5 or newer or Macs with macOS 10.9 and newer – it won’t work on other devices.
+• Apple iPad or a Mac – it won’t work on other devices.

-• Apple’s free Books app – Books comes with macOS 10.9 Mavericks and later versions.
+• Apple’s free Books app which comes preinstalled on iPads and Macs.

 Download now, 25 MB